-Students registered for formal masters degree courses (course codes 8000-9999) who at the commencement of Session 1 have completed all the work for a degree or diploma except for the submission of the relevant project report are required to re-enrol by the end of the second week of Session 1.
-Completion of enrolment after then will incur a cenalty (see section 16. below).
+Students undertaking formal masters degree courses (course codes 8000-9999) who at the commencement of Session 1 have completed all the work for a degree or diploma except for the submission of the relevant project report are required to re-enrol by the end of the second week of Session 1.
+Completion of enrolment after that time will incur a penalty (see section 16. below).

-Information about possible student activities fees exemption is set out in section 17, (10) below.
+Information about possible student activities fees exemption is set out in section 17.
+(10) below.